 NYIT's study abroad programs offer exciting and effective ways to learn about the rapidly changing world and offer students opportunities to experience different cultures.
 NYIT has several study abroad programs administered by various academic departments that enable students to earn credits toward an academic degree.
 Many students choose the summer programs, which have been developed over the years by NYIT's schools.

 Students who plan to study abroad must contact their respective academic department for details about program enrollment.
 Students from other colleges and universities may be eligible to participate in NYIT's study abroad programs.
 If non-NYIT students want to use federal aid, a completed Consortium Agreement must be on file at NYIT.
-For more information on financing for any consortiums or study abroad programs, contact the Office of Financial Aid.
-Students can determine eligibility by contacting the appropriate program director or coordinator of the program.
+For more information, contact the Office of Financial Aid.
+Students can determine eligibility by contacting the appropriate program director or coordinator.